miraliumre/gsm/README.md

 ## Acknowledgements

-This guide builds upon the work of [Lucas Teske], who first delved into this topic back in 2019, and later shared his insights at the [RF Village] at the [H2HC] in 2022.
+This guide builds upon the work of [Lucas Teske], who first wrote about this topic back in 2019, and later talked about it at the [RF Village] at the [H2HC] in 2022.

 A huge shoutout is also due to the entire open source community that has created and supports projects such as the LimeSDR and Osmocom.
 It is because of